Roang-zero1/github-create-release-action/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-### Changelog parsing
+### Change log parsing

-This action makes it possible to extract the release description from a Markdown changelog.
+This action makes it possible to extract the release description from a Markdown change log.

-By default the `CHANGELOG.md` file is searched for a `##` (h2) heading matching the tag text.
+By default, the `CHANGELOG.md` file is searched for a `##` (h2) heading matching the tag text.

 If it is found the section is passed as body to the release API.